satyarth/satyarth.me/contents/articles/pixel-sorting/index.md

 template: article.jade
 ---

-Introducing order in a disordered way can make for some great glitch art.
+*Introducing order in a disordered way can make for some great glitch art.*

+---

 I wrote my own pixel sorter ([source here](https://github.com/satyarth/pixelsort/)) after I stumbled upon [/r/pixelsorting/](http://www.reddit.com/r/pixelsorting/). *Pixel sorting* is a technique that can mangle images to create stuff like: